notexplosive/notexplosive.github.io/pages/ludography.markdown

 I had enlisted an artist, [Josh Squires](https://squires.itch.io/) partway through the jam.
 At the time I was using placeholder circles and was doing this cool interpolating trick.
 It looked pretty good but I figured with an actual artist we could replace it with sprites.
 Josh said something to the effect of "I think you're good."
 He still helped me pick out colors so I still gave him an art credit.

 This game did surprisingly well in the jam, making top 100 overall.
-I didn't have high expectations for it, in fact, I didn't even really spend the full 72 hours on it.
+I didn't have high expectations for it, in fact, I didn't even spend the full 72 hours on it.
 I think the weird art style along with the tight level design resonated with people.

 ## Welcome to the 10 Minute Power Hour
 [{{ linkText }}](https://notexplosive.itch.io/10mph)
 > Made in 7 days in July 2019 for the Game Grumps Game Jam

+I'll have more to say about this in a later blog post.

 ## Dragon Bossfight
 [{{ linkText }}](https://notexplosive.itch.io/dragon-bossfight)